Cottage Cheese Breakfast Muffins with Bacon

-These Cottage Cheese and Egg Breakfast Muffins with Bacon and Green Onions would be phase 2 or 3 for the South Beach Diet, due to the flour; but these muffins are still low enough in carbs to work for most low-carb diets.
-I wouldn’t worry about the small amount of bacon here, and the bacon adds a lot of flavor, but use turkey bacon if you prefer.
-Even with low-fat cheese, the almond meal makes these muffins relatively high in fat, so be aware of your other food choices that day if you’re following South Beach.
+These Cottage Cheese Breakfast Muffins with Bacon would be phase 2 or 3 for the original South Beach Diet due to the flour; but these muffins are still low in carbs and should work for most low-carb diets.
+I wouldn’t worry about the small amount of bacon here for South Beach, but use turkey bacon if you prefer.
+The almond meal makes these muffins relatively high in fat, so be aware of your other food choices that day if you’re following South Beach.

 Find More Recipes Like This One: